4paradigm/OpenMLDB/docs/en/conf.md

 #--io_pool_size=2
 # The thread pool size for tasks such as deleting tables, sending snapshots, load snapshots, etc.
 #--task_pool_size=8
-# Configure the data directory, multiple disks are separated by English symbols
+# Configure the data directory, multiple disks are separated by commas
 --db_root_path=./db
 # Configure the data recycle bin directory, the data of the drop table will be placed here
 --recycle_bin_root_path=./recycle